 Anyway, I wanted to share this interest with my parents—"For work," I added, playing the dutiful Asian card—and they graciously agreed to help.
 Though my mother seemed to do it entirely out of maternal kindness, my father appeared mildly curious.
 He said he'd heard about the show.
 When I told him it was one of America's most popular TV shows, he said, a bit huffily, "I know, I know."

 Warning: Light spoilers through season six, episode four.

-I immediately regretted starting so far into the series.
+I regretted starting so far into the series immediately.
 The first episode, "The Red Woman," changes perspectives and settings every few minutes, as if to remind viewers that each remaining character still exists.
 Watching with my parents was going to require a lot more explaining then I had bargained for.
 I explained to them who Jon Snow was, who Sansa Stark was, who Theon Greyjoy was, who the men attacking them were, who Ramsay Bolton was, who Brienne of Tarth was, and who Podrick was.

 Onscreen, the Waif from the temple of the Many-Faced God tossed a bo staff at Arya Stark, then began hitting her before she could defend herself.